eric-taix/movie-board/README.md

 *   to install [Dart-Editor](http://www.dartlang.org) (This codelab has been tested with v1.1.1)
 *   to have a modern browser (it has been tested with Chrome 32.0, Firefox 26.0, Safari 6.1)

-Then download the compressed archive of this project by clicking the download button on the right side of this page (or fork the project if you are confortable with GitHub)
+Then download the compressed archive of this project by clicking the download button on the right side of this page (or fork the project if you are confortable with GitHub) and finaly uncrompressed it on your laptop.

 # User stories
 This codelab is divided into the following user-stories :